fabioc9675/ICTP_SOC_Course/Clases/Dia_03.md

 use ieee.std_logic_1164.all;                -- Define library, same as in VHDL source code

 entity test_my_sesign is
-en test_my_design;                          -- VHDL model without entity interface
+end test_my_design;                         -- VHDL model without entity interface

 architecture testbench of test_my_design is component my_design is